Sherida101/GoodBudget/README.md

 - [❌] Sort transactions by date and name
 - [❌] Search

+## Steps to Generate Hive Models
+1. **Add dependencies to dev_dependencies**
+    dev_dependencies:

+        hive_generator: ^1.1.3 # <-- this line

+        build_runner: ^2.2.1   # <-- this line

+2. **Add model files that contain the part keyword with the correct file name**

+    e.g. If the file that contains the hive model is named `transaction.dart`, it
+         should contain this line:

+    `part 'transaction.g.dart';`

+3. **In the terminal of the project directory, run build_runner to re-generate the model files**

+    $ flutter pub run build_runner build --delete-conflicting-outputs

 ## ✨ Requirements

 - Any Operating System (ie. MacOS X, Linux, Windows)